A Guide to Ivy League Colleges

 Having an Ivy League school on your resume may open countless doors when it comes to applying for jobs, fellowships, or graduate programs and may provide a leg up when it comes to advancing your career.

-The amount of funding available at Ivy League schools may provide a major draw as well.
-All Ivy League schools have need-blind admissions policies, meaning that admissions officers will not look at a student’s financial need when considering their application, and have a promise to meet 100% of demonstrated financial need determined based on household income.
+The amount of funding available at Ivy League schools can also be a major draw.
+All Ivy League schools have need-blind admissions policies, meaning that admissions officers will not look at a student’s financial need when considering their application.
+They also have a promise to meet 100% of demonstrated financial need based on household income.

 Brown, Columbia, Harvard, and Princeton take things one step further, packaging aid with no loans for each student.
 Ivy League schools also have incredible funding opportunities for research and travel for students, allowing them to broaden their interests and perspectives.